fulstak/rhombus-wiki/content/tutorial/wallets/ledger/index.md

 Hardware wallets have major advantages over standard software wallets: **private keys are stored in a secure chip, and cannot be transferred out of the device**.
 That means your funds are safe even when connected to an infected or malicious computer or a phishing/scam web page.

-For these reasons, we highly recommend users to protect their funds by setting up a Ledger or other [compatible hardware wallet](/wiki/learn/wallets/hardware/).
+For these reasons, we highly recommend users to protect their funds by setting up a Ledger

 ## Requirements